-Note that this FSM is not an explicitly-specified hypothesis that learners have, but only emerges implicitly through the appropriate composition of $\mathbf{s}{\mathbf{k}}\mathbf{x}$ .
+Note that this finite state machine is not an explicitly-specified hypothesis that learners have, but only emerges implicitly through the appropriate composition of $\mathbf{s} \& \mathbf{x}$.

 The next domain, number, shows a generalization that builds an infinite structure.
 Intuitively, the learner is given a successor relationship between the first few words.
-The critical question is whether this is enough to learn a $\mathbf{s} \mathbf{s} \mathbf{x}$ structure for succ that will continue to generalize beyond the meaning of four.
-The results show that it is: the form of succ that is learned is essentially one that builds a "larger" representation for each successive number.
-The way this works is extremely simple: $\mathbf{x}$ requires more than one argument.
-But, the structure represented in the relation (succ x) for x=one, two, ... only provides it a single argument (x).
-Thus, the n'th number in this Church encoding is the one that needs n more arguments to successfully evaluate (or reduce to nothing).
-This will make it such that (succ four) is a new concept (representation) and (succ (succ four)) is yet another, generalizing infinitely to infinitely many numbers.
-In this case, $\mathbf{s} \mathbf{x}$ create from the three base facts a structure isomorphic to the natural numbers,
+The critical question is whether this is enough to learn a sak structure for succe that will continue to generalize beyond the meaning of four.
+The results show that it is: the form of succe that is learned is essentially one that builds a "larger" representation for each successive number.
+The way this works is extremely simple: the successor representation is a combinator that needs more arguments, and so nothing ever reduces.
+This means that each additional call of the successor function builds a larger structure, and therefore this structure is distinct from those that came before, generalizing infinitely.
+In this case, sak create from the three base facts a structure isomorphic to the natural numbers,

-The assumed base facts correspond to the kind of evidence that might be available to learners of counting (Carey, 2009).
-This provides a close theory to Piantadosi et al. (2012)'s LOT model of number acquisition, which was created to solve the inductive riddle posed by Rips and colleagues (Rips, Asmuth, & Bloomfield, 2006, 2008; Rips, Bloomfield, & Asmuth, 2008) about what might constrain children's generalization in learning number.
-The difference is that the Piantadosi et al. (2012)'s LOT representations were based in primitive cognitive content, like an ability to represent sets and perform operations on them.
-Here, the learning is not a counting algorithm, but rather an internal conceptual structure that is generative of the concepts themselves, providing a possible answer to the question of where the structure itself may come from (see Rips, Asmuth, & Bloomfield, 2013).
-It is interesting to contrast number, 1, 2, Many, and seasons.
+The assumed base facts correspond to the kind of evidence that might be available to learners of counting (Carey 2009).
+This provides a theory related to Piantadosi et al. (2012)'s LOT model of number acquisition, which was created to solve the inductive riddle posed by Rips et al. (2006, 2008a, b) about what might constrain children's generalization in learning number.
+The difference is that Piantadosi et al. (2012)'s LOT representations were based in primitive cognitive content, like an ability to represent sets and perform operations on them.
+Here, the learning is not a counting algorithm, but rather an internal conceptual structure that is generative of the concepts themselves, providing a possible answer to the question of where the structure itself may come from (see Rips et al. 2013).
+It is interesting to contrast number, 1 2 many, and seasons.
 In each of these, there is a "successor" function, but which function is learned depends on the structure of the base facts.
 This means that notions like "successorship" cannot be defined narrowly by the relationship between a few elements, but will critically rely on the role this concept plays in a larger collection of operations.

-The dominance concept in Table 3 shows another interesting case of generalization.
-Dominance structures are common in animal cognition (see, e.g., Drews, 1993).
-Grosenick, Clement, and Fernald (2007) show that fish can make transitive inferences consistent with a dominance hierarchy: if they observe $a \succ b$ and $b \succ c$ , then they know that $a \succ c$ , where $\succ$ is a relation specifying who dominates in a pairwise interaction.
+The dominance concept in Table 2 shows another interesting case of generalization.
+Dominance structures are common in animal cognition (see, e.g., Drews 1993).
+For instance, Grosenick et al. (2007) show that fish can make transitive inferences consistent with a dominance hierarchy: if they observe a > b and b > c, then they know that a > c, where > is a relation specifying who dominates in a pairwise interaction.

 The base facts for the dominance encode slightly more information, corresponding to almost all of the dominance relationships between some mental tokens a, b, c, and d.
-This example illustrates another feature of ChurIso: we are able to specify constraints in terms of evaluations not yielding some relations.
-So for instance, means that $(\operatorname{dom} b a)$ evaluates to something other than True.
-This relaxation of the constraints to only partially-specified often helps to learn more concise representations in $\mathbf{s}{\delta}\mathbf{x}$ .
+This example illustrates another feature of Churiso: we are able to specify constraints in terms of evaluations not yielding some relations.
+So for instance, means that $(dom\ b\ a)$ evaluates to something other than True.
+This relaxation of the constraints to only partially-specified often helps to learn more concise representations in $s_k \kappa$.
 Critically the relation between a and d is not specified in the base facts.
-Note that this relation could be anything and any possible value could be encoded by $\mathbf{s}{\delta}\mathbf{x}$ .
-The simplicity bias of the inference, however, prefers combinator structures for these symbols such that the unseen relation $(\operatorname{dom} a d) \rightarrow \operatorname{True} \operatorname{but} (\operatorname{dom} d a)$ does not.
-Thus, the $\mathbf{s}{\delta}\mathbf{x}$ encoding of the base facts gives learners an internal representation that automatically generalizes to an unseen relation.
+Note that this relation could be anything and any possible value could be encoded by $s_k \kappa$.
+The simplicity bias of the inference, however, prefers combinator structures for these symbols such that the unseen relation $(dom\ a\ d) \rightarrow True$ but $(dom\ d\ a)$ does not.
+Thus, the $s_k \kappa$ encoding of the base facts gives learners an internal representation that automatically generalizes to an unseen relation.

-(dom b a) $\twoheadrightarrow$ True
+(dom b a) → True